TaitoUnited/full-stack-template/README.md

 ### Stack

 The [orig-template](https://github.com/TaitoUnited/orig-template/) comes with preconfigured stack components that you can use.
-Change the stack by modifying the following files:
+Remove stack components that you don't need.
+You can change the stack by deleting unnecessary directories and modifying the following files:

 * `docker-compose.yaml`: containers for local development.
 * `docker-nginx.conf`: 'ingress' for local development.